Installation and Dismantle

 c/o The Expo Group

-Note: Any freight arriving directly at McCormick Place before Thursday, October 17, that has not been confirmed as an early target move-in by The Expo Group, will be refused and returned to the exhibitor.
+Note: Any freight arriving directly at Walter E. Washington Convention Center before Thursday, November 9, that has not been confirmed as an early target move-in by The Expo Group, will be refused and returned to the exhibitor.

 Direct Convention Center Billing